 Dennis M. O’Leary: CO-CEO, Chairman of the Board

 DarkPulse Inc., was founded by Mr. Dennis M. O’Leary.
-After familiarizing himself with the inner workings of the system and methods, Mr O’Leary created and named the new venture DarkPulse Inc. Mr O'Leary has forged key alliances with governments, defence establishments, and strategic educational partners, including, MIT Cambridge, FAU Boca Raton, UNB Fredericton, University of Moncton and DRDC- Defence Canada and NATO.
-Additionally, he is the Founder & former Chairman of Sulu Electric Power & Light Corp (SEPALCO) a utility scale solar power firm located in the Philippines.
-Mr. O'Leary is a serial entrepreneur with extensive international business and technical knowledge and more than 20 years expertise including experience in communications and emergency command post network operations protocols.
-Mr O’Leary is a member of NATO NMSG 157.
+After familiarizing himself with the inner workings of the system and methods, Mr O’Leary created and named the new venture DarkPulse Inc. Mr O'Leary has forged key alliances with governments, defence establishments, and strategic educational partners around the world.
+He is a retired NYPD Police Officer (Line of Duty) and serial entrepreneur.
+Mr. O’Leary is also the Founder & former Chairman of Sulu Electric Power & Light Corp (SEPALCO) a utility scale solar power firm located in the Philippines.
+Mr. O'Leary has extensive international business and technical knowledge and more than 20 years expertise including experience in communications and emergency command post network operations protocols.
+Mr O’Leary is a member of NATO NMSG.

 Thomas A. Cellucci: PhD, MBA | CO-CEO and Board Member

 The Hon., Dr. Tom Cellucci is an accomplished serial entrepreneur, seasoned senior executive and Board member possessing extensive corporate and Venture Capital experience across several worldwide industries.
 He is a turn-around artist on Wall Street and in the private sector and is the author or co-author of 25 published books and over 192 technical articles.
 He was the first Chief Commercialization Officer of the United States of America and has worked directly with four Presidents of the United States.